taigw/brats17/README.md

 ## 3, How to train
 The trainig process needs 9 steps, with axial view, sagittal view, coronal view for whole tumor, tumor core, and enhance tumor core, respectively.

-The following commeands are examples for these steps.
-However, you can edit the corresponding `*.txt` files for different configureation.
+The following commands are examples for these steps.
+However, you can edit the corresponding `*.txt` files for different configuration.

+* Train a model for whole tumor in axial view, run `python train.py config/train_wt_ax.txt`.